hylee1rt/PROJECT2/index.md

 # Applying the models on simulated synthetic data

-To better understand our models and thus our data, we will use a Toeplitz matrix implementation to simulate multiple correlations.
+To better understand our models and thus our data, we will use a Toeplitz matrix implementation to simulate multiple correlations data.
 Below, we will define a function to generate X with the given number of observations as num_samples, number of features as p, and the strength of the correlation, rho.
 It will return X with the Toeplitz correlation structure.

 ```python
 def make_correlated_features(num_samples,p,rho):